 Before we take a look at where soccer is going the US, it might be useful to understand where it is coming from.
 Professional soccer in the US first has its roots with the American Soccer League (ASL) in 1921 (McDuling, 2014).
 Having shown promise initially, the league ended up falling apart just a decade later due to fighting between those on the inside (McDuling, 2014).
 Keep in mind that since this was so long ago, it’s hard to even judge it based on what we know today as professional soccer in the United States.

 The next major feat for the game in the US came in 1975 with the North American Soccer League (McDuling, 2014).
 The NASL is typically what people today regard as the precursor to the MLS.
-Ironically, the NASL died in 1984 (McDuling, 2014) but was brought back in recent modernity but is now again on the brink of destruction due to legal issues.
+Ironically, the NASL died in 1984 (McDuling, 2014), but it was brought back in recent modernity.
+It is now again on the brink of destruction due to legal issues.

 2019 Changes in US Professional Soccer

 Two major changes have been in the making in the professional landscape over the last several years.
 First, Major League Soccer has been continuing to expand, granting franchises to FC Cincinnati, Inter Miami CF, and Nashville SC in 2019, 2020, and 2021, respectively.
 This puts the MLS at 26 teams across the US and Canada by 2020, an accomplishment that most people would’ve previously thought of as wishful at best.

 The other major change also starts in 2019 and involves everything that’s happening with United Soccer Leagues (USL) currently.
 There will now be three different leagues that makeup USL.
 These are USL Championship, USL League 1, and USL League 2.
 USL League 2 is essentially what used to be known as the Premier Development League.
 While the three leagues resemble English football in structure, they differ in that there's still no promotion/relegation between them (Carlisle, 2018).